 See your ideals and let go of control:

 Fear causes stress, not external factors like your job or family problems.
-Those external things are just a part of life, but they become stressful when you fear failure, fear people won't like you, fear you're not good enough, fear abandonement, and so on.
-This fear is based on some ideal (and you fear not getting that ideal): you have an image that you're going to succeed, be perfect, have people like you, be comfortable all the time.
-These ideals are a way to be in control of the world that you don't actually control, but they're hurting you by causing fear and stress.
-Instead, let go of control.
-Be OK with chaos and uncertainty, and trust that things will work out.
+These external factors are just a part of life.
+However, they become stressful when you fear failure, fear people won't like you, fear you're not good enough, fear abandonement, and so on.
+This fear is based on some ideal (and you fear not getting that ideal), that you have an image that you're going to succeed, be perfect, have people like you, be comfortable all the time.
+These ideals are a way for us to be in control of the world that you don't actually control.
+These ideals are hurting you by causing fear and stress.
+Its time to let go of control.
+Be okay with chaos and uncertainty, and have trust that things will work out.
 You'll fear less and be less stressed.

 Accept people and smile:

-We get upset at other people because they don't meet our ideals of how they should act.
+When people don't meet our ideals, we get upset at them.
 Instead, try accepting them for who they are, and recognizing that, like you, they're imperfect and seeking happiness and struggling with finding happiness.
-They're doing their best.
+They're doing the best they can.
 Accept them, smile and enjoy your time with this person.

-Take a brief walk:When things are getting stressful, take 2-3 minutes to take a walk and clear your mind.
-A short walk does wonders.
+Take a brief walk:When things feel like they are getting stressful, take a few minutes to take a walk and clear your mind.
+A short walk does wonders for our mindset.

 Do short mindfulness practices:

 You don't have to meditate for 30 minutes to get the benefits of mindfulness.
 You can do a quick body scan (see how your body is feeling right now) in 10 seconds.
 You can pay attention to your breathing for 30 seconds.
 You can watch your thoughts, fears, ideals for a minute..
 You can walk mindfully, paying attention to your body, your feet, your breath, your surroundings, as you walk.
 You can do each of these kinds of mindfulness practices in little bits throughout your day.